Microglia: Amoeboid

 This shape allows the microglia free movement throughout the neural tissue, which allows it to fulfill its role as a scavenger cell.
 Amoeboid microglia are able to phagocytose debris, but do not fulfill the same antigen-presenting and inflammatory roles as activated microglia.
-Amoeboid microglia are especially prevalent during the development and rewiring of the brain, when there are large amounts of extracellular debris and apoptotic cells to remove.
-This form of microglial cell is found mainly within the perinatal white matter areas in the corpus callosum known as the "Fountains of Microglia".
+Amoeboid microglia are especially prevalent during the development and rewiring of the brain, when there are large amounts of extracellular debris to remove.
+This form of microglial cell is found postnatally, mainly within the perinatal white matter areas in the corpus callosum and cerebellum formerly described as the "Fountain of microglia".

 Perivascular

-Unlike the other types of microglia mentioned above, "perivascular" microglia refers to the location of the cell, rather than its form/function.
-Perivascular microglia are however often confused with perivascular macrophages (PVMs), which are found encased within the walls of the basal lamina, so care must be taken to determine which of these two cell types authors of publications are referring to.
+Unlike the other types of microglia mentioned above, "perivascular" microglia (PVMs) refers to the location of the cell, rather than its form/function.
+Perivascular microglia are however often confused with perivascular macrophages, which are found encased within the walls of the basal lamina, so care must be taken to determine which of these two cell types authors of publications are referring to.
 PVMs, unlike normal microglia, are replaced by bone marrow-derived precursor cells on a regular basis, and express MHC class II antigens regardless of their environment.